jennguyen1/nhuyhoa/_posts/2016-02-22-ML-Markov-Models.md

 The following model is an example of a first order Markov chain.
 ![Markov Model](http://jnguyen92.github.io/nhuyhoa/figure/images/markov_model.png)

-As we move on to higher order Markov chains, additional history is incorporated.
+As higher order Markov chains are utilized, additional history is incorporated.
 For example, a second order Markov chain will have <br>
 $$P(X) = P(X_1 X_2) \prod^L_{i = 3} P(X_i \vert X_{i - 1} X_{i - 2})$$

 Increasing the order may add predictive value, however it requires a greater number of parameters to be estimated.

 Transition probabilities (marginal and conditional) can be estimated from the data.
-We may also want to adjust estimates (by adding 1 to all counts) as to prevent $$0$$ probabilities.
+These may be adjusted (by adding 1 to all counts) to prevent $$0$$ probabilities.

 Markov models have a wide set of applications; some examples include gene finding and gene segmentation.
 One example would be to differentiate sequences containing a CpG island from a non-CpG island.
 One can estimate this by comparing the conditional transition probabilities.

 # Hidden Markov Models

 Markov Chains are useful for modeling a single class of a sequence.
 In some cases, a sequence contains multiple classes of elements.
-In these cases, a hidden markov model may help us model our sequence.
+In these cases, a hidden markov model may help model the sequence.

 An HMM is defined by